anikmahmud11/Phono-Client/README.md

 Link : https://phono-e7ef4.web.app

 About Project
-1.This project is a single page web application which is a online  mobile phone purses system.
+1.This project is a single page web application which is a online  mobile phone purchase system.
 2.This project is developed using mongodb,nodejs, express, react-router-dom, react-spring, react-rating, react-Bootstrap, css, fortawesome etc.
 3.This web site has navbar, packages , team , my orders, 404 error page , a footer,admin panel, user panel .
 4.For busying any product, user have to login first.